TiagoJ7-byte/pima-indians-diabetes/README.md

 2º Install dependencies: pip install -r requirements.txt;

-3º Run the notebook: jupyter notebook pima-indians-diabetes.ipynb;
+3º Run the notebook: jupyter notebook ‎PimaIndiansDiabetesWork.ipynb;

 4º Explore results in the output cells and see the visualizations.